jcondor98/ammc/README.md

 command to the client shell.

-**NOTE**: The `sample` command has been removed from the specification, since the effective speed is periodically sampled by each Slave, as needed by the PID embedded controller.
+**NOTE**: The `sample` command has been removed from the specification, since the effective speed is periodically sampled by each Slave, as needed by the embedded PID controller.

 ### Master-Slave communication

-Master and slaves communicate to each other using the TWI/I2C protocol.
+Master and slaves communicate to each other using the I2C/TWI protocol.
 The implementation had been realized from scratch and also offers broadcasting capabilities from master to slaves, based on the `0x00` built-in broadcasting address.

-The communication layer on top of the I2C protocol is completely binary.
+The communication layer on top of the I2C protocol is completely binary and interrupt-driven.

 #### Communication frame